artemmmz/mp-events-hub/README.md

 # mp-events-hub
-Microservice built with FastAPI to retrieve TRON address information: TRX balance, bandwidth, and energy.
+Microservice built with FastAPI for backend infrastructure within the “Moscow Polytechnic Extracurricular Activity Platform”.

 # About the Project